info@remote-monitoring.co.uk

 Artificial intelligence refers to the simulation of human intelligence in machines that are programmed to think, learn, and make decisions.
 Unlike traditional software systems that operate based on predefined rules, AI systems are designed to analyse data, identify patterns, and adapt to changing inputs over time.
 The core components of AI include machine learning (ML), natural language processing (NLP), computer vision, and robotics, among others.

 The potential of AI is vast.
 According to PwC, AI could contribute up to $15.7 trillion to the global economy by 2030, driven by AI’s ability to drive efficiency, reduce human error, and uncover insights that would otherwise remain hidden.
+In the UK, the adoption of these technologies is accelerating rapidly; recent UK GOV data on AI adoption indicates that 75% of businesses have now implemented at least one AI technology, with security and risk management being primary drivers for investment.

 When it comes to security and remote monitoring, it translates to systems that can process vast amounts of video data, identify threats, and even predict potential security incidents before they occur.
+This proactive approach is particularly effective when used for intruder monitoring, where the ability to distinguish between a genuine breach and environmental noise is vital.

 Understanding Video Surveillance